 WCHRI is an academic institute of the University of Alberta (U of A), working with researchers and clinicians at the U of A, the Stollery Children's Hospital (STO) and the Lois Hole Hospital for Women (LHHW).
-WCHRI currently has three major areas of focus: lifelong women's health, healthy development and children’s health and well-being.
+WCHRI currently has three major areas of focus: lifelong women's health; pregnancy and developmental trajectories; and children’s health and well-being.

 WCHRI believes that research is integral to excellence in health care.
 We support: